ImranMA/MicroCouriers/README.md

 MicroCouriers is courier service to book , pay and track orders online.
 User book items that are supposed to be picked by courier service and delivered at destination.
 The order will have state that will define its current status. e.g. Bookged, Paymenet process, order picked, order in transit and order delivered.
 User can check the order status in near realtime to know how far order has progressed.

-The solution consists of couple of microservices that work independently and autonomously.I have concentrated more on Back end not UI, so you may find some of the UI code is only for display purpose and has nothing to do with Backend , e.g. Price Estimation.
+The solution consists of couple of microservices that work independently and autonomously.I have concentrated more on Back-end but not UI, so you may find some of the UI code is only for display purpose and has nothing to do with Backend , e.g. Price Estimation on booking screen.

 Application is based on event-driven architecture so all individual apps are consuming and producing events.
 These events are key for this application.
 The application model is based on eventual consistency, so if any service(s) is not available the system will eventualy get consistent once down service is up and running.

-Since order is the main item of this whole system so BookingOrderID is the key that is used by all the microservices to track and update order.
+Since Order is the main item of this whole system so BookingOrderID is the key that is used by all the microservices to track and update order.

 Service bus is used to deliver events and message and is backbone of the system.
 Azure function is subscribed to azure service bus and update the order history into cache. each event raised is appended to order history and that history is updated into the cahce.
 So active orders stay in the cache to avoid DB hit.

-###  Application Components
+#  Application Components
 The application consists of 4 microservices mainly that are interacting using events.
+Since application is using DDD each microservice is build inside bounded context.

 #### Booking API
 Booking API is used to book Order.
 An order consits of Origin , Destination and Item that has to be picked and delivered.
 The Price Estimation is random price calculator and is only front-end Function.
 As User books the order , and event is raised which is consumed by other services (described below) .
 Booking application is also subscribed to events e.g. Order staus change and Payment processed.